seanwarman/markdown-blog-maker/README.md

 # Markdown Blog Maker

 This is a webpage that acts like a CMS of sorts.
-When you build it with webpack it will carry over a `posts` directory that will then map all it's contents onto the webpage as blog posts.
+When you build it with webpack it will carry over a `bucket/posts` directory that will then map all it's contents onto the webpage as blog posts.

-Each folder in `posts` get's a title on the right-hand side of the page with it's contents listed as links to each post.
+Each folder in `bucket/posts` get's a title on the right-hand side of the page with it's contents listed as links to each post.

-All you have to do at this point is make a folder anywhere on your computer with the name `posts` then any markdown file you put in there will appear on the website when you upload the folder using `s3 sync`.
+All you have to do at this point is make a folder anywhere on your computer with the name `bucket/posts` then any markdown file you put in there will appear on the website when you upload the folder using `s3 sync`.

-The webpage will pick up on any new folder/file in `posts` in it's s3 bucket.
+The webpage will pick up on any new folder/file in `bucket/posts` in it's s3 bucket.

 You can find my version of the project hosted at: